1.Ruby is a Delight

 end

-And either way, when you call add(1,1), you'll get 2.
+And either way, when you call add(1,1)

-9.Short-Circuit Evaluation
+.9.Short-Circuit Evaluation

 Ruby does this via short-circuit evaluation.
 That means that Ruby doesn't look at both expressions unless it has to; if it sees